Link to Understanding Out-of-State Relocation in Minnesota Understanding Out-of-State Relocation in Minnesota

 The court examines several factors, including the reason for the move, the child’s relationship with both parents, and the potential benefits of relocation.

+Link to Can the non-custodial parent prevent the move?
 Can the non-custodial parent prevent the move?

 Yes.
 If the non-custodial parent proves that the move is not in the child’s best interests, the court may deny the relocation request.

+Link to How long does a relocation case take?
 How long does a relocation case take?

 The timeline varies, but contested relocation cases can take several months or longer if they proceed to trial.